muratk5n/thirdwave/en/README.md

 ---

 WWI being caused by a family feud..
-Sometimes real answers are avoided bcz mainstream (history/politics) wants to hide something.
+Sometimes real answers are avoided bcz mainstream (history/politics) wants to hide something or mired in self-delusion.
 While studying finance I'd read journos; columnists would regularly throw up their hands and go "well, it's a mystery, year after year, stimulus after stimulus, there is still no inflation".
 The obvious was avoided -- the money was going to corporations, not to people.

 Same with WWI, the bigger reason is "unknown".
 The assasination of Franz Ferdinand is the obvious 'trigger', but the plethora of equally